worstburrito/python-cheat-sheet/README.md

 # Syntax: range(start, stop, step)
 ```
 ## Tuples
-- Tuples are immutable, meaning once they are created, you cannot alter their content.
-You cannot add, remove, or change elements.
-- Tuples are defined using parentheses ().
 ```python
 # Defining a Tuple
 # Tuple are good for storing values that should